galihw12/Online-Sales-Analysis/README.md

 ```
 ## Steps
 ```
-1. Open MySQL.
-2. Import the "Online Sales Data.csv" from "Data" folder to MySQL.
+1. Import the "Online Sales Data.csv" from "Data" folder using MySQL.
-3. Cleaning the data which include:
+2. Clean the data which include:
    1) Checking duplicate.
    2) Checking missng values.
    3) Standardizing data.